Helping you achieve your potential

 You’ll get plenty of close attention in the early weeks and months – and you’ll have a counselor who’ll become an expert in you and your career development.
 They’ll work with you to consider all the feedback you receive and help you find the career path that will take you in the right direction, fastest.

 We provide our people with the highest-quality feedback and coaching.
 We have increased our investment in formal coaching and we also appoint coaching champions to create programs and give feedback to leadership.

 Our mentoring program offers a chance for a combination of formal, structured conversations and less formal, ad hoc contact.

 On-the-job coaching conversations are hands-on interactions that occur in the context of daily work, that help you gain a broader perspective, increase clarity and address particular issues and challenges.

 Coaching results in improved performance through practical learning and less rework.
 Working with a colleague who is capable of coaching you on a work-related issue can often help you gain deeper insight into your own work performance.

 In addition to performance reviews, career development conversations are also an important aspect of coaching at EY.
 These conversations should challenge you to explore your individual interests, aspirations, needs and options.
 They also create meaningful goals – both from an annual and a longer-term perspective.

 Performance conversations allow the counselee and counselor to look back and evaluate performance by bringing together and considering multiple views.
 These reviews help leverage your strengths and address your development needs.

 Mentoring provides support, insights and practical advice on a variety of professional development and career topics.
 Mentoring differs from on-the-job coaching, which provides daily support on work-related topics.
-At EY, we encourage our experienced professionals to provide mentoring to less experienced colleagues, through initiatives such as the Career Advisor program.
+At EY, we encourage our experienced professionals to provide mentoring to less experienced colleagues.